Hagström Viking: 2004 to present

 As of 2004 the Hagström brand has been resurrected and is currently marketing models based on the popular Swedish designs including the Viking.
 The new lineup is being produced in a dedicated plant in China, and includes four Viking models: the Viking, the Viking DeLuxe, the Super Viking and the Viking IIP.
 The Viking and Viking DeLuxe are fairly similar while the Viking IIP has several differences to allow a lower price.

 In 2008 Dweezil Zappa joins up with Hagström to recreate the ads and to recreate some of his father's music in the "Zappa plays Zappa" tour.

-The Viking feels amazing, and it has a great natural sustain.
-It has an awesome vintage tone right out of the case, So then I can use my outboard gear to sculpt the sound as necessary.